termon/placement-handbook/src/pages/recruit/student.md

 Recruit is the University placement management system used to manage student placement activity including:

-- Recording placement applications
+- Logging placement applications made via Handshake or externally
-- Logging a placement offer and having it approved
+- Registering a placement offer and having it approved
 - Applying for exemption from placement
 - Managment of activities whilst on placement